A broken boiler in winter is one of the last things anyone wants to deal with.

 Reset your boiler

 The classic ‘turn it off and on again’ technique is a classic for a reason.
 Regardless of the brand, if your boiler is more than 15 years old, there won’t be a reset function.
 Instead, you’ll have to rely on the pilot light.
 If this is the case, then your best option would be to consult the instruction manual.
-However, many manufacturers for these boilers no longer operate, so you may wind up having to get a boiler quotation for a replacement instead.
+However, some manufacturers no longer operate, so you may end up needing a boiler quotation for a replacement instead.

 Problems with your thermostat

-What may seem like a broken boiler, sometimes turns out to be nothing more than a simple correctable error on the thermostat.
+What may seem like a broken boiler, can turn out to be a simple correctable error on the thermostat.

-Although it depends on how you’ve programmed the settings for your boiler, there’s always a chance that the temperature has been set too low.
-If this is the case and your thermostat has been set lower than 21 degrees, you can relax – it’s a straightforward process to fix.
-All you need to do is turn the temperature from the thermostat back up to above 21 degrees and your boiler should start working again.
-If it doesn’t, then it might be time to speak to an industry expert for advice or to consider a boiler replacement.
+It depends on how you’ve programmed the settings for your boiler, but the temperature may have been set too low.
+If your thermostat’s been set lower than 21 degrees, you can relax – it’s straightforward to fix.
+All it takes is turning the temperature back up above 21 degrees, and your boiler should start working again.
+If it doesn’t, it might be time to speak to experts for advice or to consider a boiler replacement.

 Have you had a powercut recently?

-When your property suffers from a powercut, there’s a high likelihood that your boiler was one of the many items in your property that automatically got reset.
+With a powercut, it’s highly likely your boiler’s one of the many items in your property that automatically got reset.
 If this happens, you simply need to reprogram your boiler to the preferences you had set before.
 If you don’t have access to your boiler’s instructional manual, you should also be able to find an answer from your manufacturer’s customer support line.

 Check your boiler’s pressure